rpillar/CTStockMAN/CT-StockMAN.package/CTStockMANDataAPI.class/README.md

-A 'data' API for the retrieval of dynamic data used for reporting / dashboards / analytics.
+A experimental 'data' API for the retrieval of dynamic data used for reporting / dashboards / analytics.